jitsucom/bulker/.docs/server-config.md

   //optional (time in ISO8601 format) when destination has been updated
   mode: "string", // "stream" or "batch"
   updated_at: "2020-01-01T00:00:00Z",
   //maximum batch size.
-If not set, value of BATCH_RUNNER_DEFAULT_BATCH_SIZE is used
+If not set, value of BULKER_BATCH_RUNNER_DEFAULT_BATCH_SIZE is used
   //see "Batching strategy" section below
   batch_size: 10000,
   //maximum batch period in seconds.
-If not set, value of BATCH_RUNNER_DEFAULT_PERIOD_SEC is used
+If not set, value of BULKER_BATCH_RUNNER_DEFAULT_PERIOD_SEC is used
   //see "Batching strategy" section below
   batch_period_sec: 300, // optional, default value: 300,
   //how to connect to destination.
 Values are destination specific.
 See